 WorkLife Law is Studying How Gender Bias Differs by Race

-With support from the National Science Foundation, WorkLife Law is studying how gender bias differs by race.
-It seeks to interview women of color in STEM (science, technology, math, and engineering) who work in academia.
+With generous support from the National Science Foundation, WorkLife Law has studied how gender bias differs by race through interviews of women of color in STEM (science, technology, math, and engineering) who work in academia.
 WLL seeks to expand this research on the “double jeopardy” faced by women of color in other industries.

 About the NSF Tools for Change in STEM Project